dejurin/available-short-domains-finder/README.md

 ## 📂 Files

-- `available-two-char-domains-dot-is.txt` — List of available two-character domains in the `.is` zone.
+- `available-2-char-domains-dot-is.txt` — List of available two-character domains in the `.is` zone.
 - `available-3-letter-domains-dot-is.txt` — List of available three-letter domains in the `.is` zone.
 - `available-4-letter-domains-dot-is.txt` — List of available four-letter domains in the `.is` zone.